diego-maquill/adding-react/README.md

 # Fast-and-Fresh-2

 #
 For my project-3 I continue working on my eCommerce application for farmers market.
-The idea is to create a shopping cart for people who want to shop for farmer's market in busy cities in the United States.
-Most of these farmers market are rotating farmers market and they do not have access to a premature website application.
+The idea was to create a shopping cart for people who want to shop at farmer's market major cities throughout the United States.
+Most of these farmers market are rotating farmers market and they do not have access to sell through a website application.
 ##
 This the updated version of my Project-2.
 I was required to add react components to an already made project using handlebars.
 My attempted failed, but I manege to add a few icons.png as react components so it will comply with the project requirements.